lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Pallet Charge Standards/Pallet Charge Codes.md

 ### **Accrual Account and Deferred Cost Account**

 Pallet Charge Assignments as posted on purchase documents are posted to the **Deferred Cost Account** for the pallet charge.
 These costs are reversed from the **Deferred Cost Account** during the posting of the cost produce bill.
 The difference between the actual and prioritised cost will remain in the **Accrual Account** after the produce bill posting.
-This amount represents the over/under recovery of the cost (in cases where an actual cost was posted) or the 'suspense’ amount that still awaits an actual cost invoice.
+This amount represents the over/under recovery of the cost (in cases where an actual cost was posted) or the 'suspense' amount that still awaits an actual cost invoice.